tonethar/IGME-430-Fall-2024/exercises/9-putting-project-on-heroku.md

   - the next time you push a commit to your GitHub repo - `npm test` will run ...
   - ... and if the code passed it will then get pushed to Heroku
   - you might want to test that assumption now, by making a small change to the code locally and pushing it!

 ---

+## Submission

+- You don't need to submit this to a dropbox (yet) - so move on!

+---
 ---